-The Medical Technology program and the Phlebotomy program are accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) 5600 N. River Rd., Suite 720 Rosemont, IL 60018-5119 773-714-8880
+The Medical Laboratory Science program is accredited and the Phlebotomy program approved by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS) 5600 N. River Rd., Suite 720 Rosemont, IL 60018-5119 773-714-8880

-The Nursing program is approved by the North Carolina Board of Nursing and accredited by the National League for Nursing Accrediting Commission (NLNAC)

-3343 Peachtree Rd.
-NE, Suite 500

-Atlanta, GA 30326
+The Nursing program is approved by the North Carolina Board of Nursing and accredited by the National League for Nursing Accrediting Commission (NLNAC) 3343 Peachtree Rd.
+NE, Suite 850 Atlanta, GA 30326 404-975-5000

-404-975-5000

-The Radiologic Technology program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) 20 N. Wacker Dr., Suite 2850 Chicago, IL 60606 312-704-5300
+The Radiologic Technology program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT) 20 N. Wacker Dr., Suite 2850 Chicago, IL 60606 312-704-5300 www.jrcert.org

-The Surgical Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) 1361 Park St. Clearwater, FL 33756 727-210-2350

-The College is also approved by the North Carolina State Approving Agency for Veterans Benefits and the North Carolina Deptartment of Health and Human Services Division of Health Service Regulation.
+The Surgical Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) 1361 Park St. Clearwater, FL 33756 727-210-2350 The College is also approved by the North Carolina State Approving Agency for Veterans Benefits and the North Carolina Department of Health and Human Services Division of Health Service Regulation.